Estimate Time8 min

 As the name implies, alternative investments (alternatives), are those that do not fall into one of the conventional investment categories of stocks, bonds, and cash.
 Generally, there are 5 main categories of alternative investments.
 While not an exhaustive list, what follows is an overview of the alternative investment landscape:

-• Hedge fund strategies often invest in public equities and bonds, but may also hold privately held assets or derivatives (financial instruments based on agreements or contracts and whose value is tied to an underlying asset, instrument, or index), with the goal of generating returns that are uncorrelated to traditional asset markets.
+• Liquid alternatives and hedge funds strategies often invest in public equities and bonds, but may also hold privately held assets or derivatives (financial instruments based on agreements or contracts and whose value is tied to an underlying asset, instrument, or index), with the goal of generating returns that are uncorrelated to traditional asset markets.

 • Private equity is, in general, the investment in companies that are not traded in public markets.
 Investors can make direct investments in a private company or invest in a private equity fund.
 Unlike traditional public equity, private equity investors typically need to hold an investment for multiple years to gain value before exiting positions.